dprint/dprint/website/src/setup.md

 ### Non-interactive init

 Pass the `--yes` or `-y` flag to skip the prompt and accept the plugins selected based on the files in the current directory.
-This is useful in scripts or CI:
+This is useful in scripts:

 ```sh
 dprint init --yes